Cocoa: Co-Planning and Co-Execution with AI Agents: Related Work

 By drawing these parallels, we can reveal new opportunities to design interactive workflows and interfaces for LLM agents.
 Just like how a data scientist may easily add new cells in a notebook or reconfigure existing cells to adapt their analysis plan, a user may interactively edit an agent's plan of execution to better steer the agent in productive directions.
 Furthermore, an agentic system may simultaneously be more usable and resource-efficient if a user could direct an agent to iterate on a subtask to improve its output before continuing onto subtasks dependent on that output.
 This also demands new ways of viewing and editing agent outputs on subtasks, which increases opportunities for human input over existing approaches such as simply logging agent actions \cite{autogpt, agentgpt, oai-assistants}.
 Our work exploits these parallels to contribute new design patterns for steering agentic systems.
+We also apply novel extensions of these parallels for human-agent collaboration: agent-proposed plans (i.e, dynamic AI-generated notebook cells) and agent vs. user steps (i.e, AI executes some cells while the user executes others).